Judge Tony F. Graf Jr.

 December 16, 2025 — gag order

-Multiple sources describe Graf issuing a broad gag order on the court's own motion (sua sponte) — restricting public statements by parties, counsel, witnesses, and related staff.
-Supporters frame gag orders as protecting fair-trial rights in a national capital case; critics argue the scope is unusually expansive (gag orders page, Media Censorship).
+Multiple sources describe Graf issuing a gag order on the court's own motion (sua sponte) — restricting public statements by parties and counsel.
+Gag orders are framed as protecting fair-trial rights in a national capital case (gag orders page, Media Censorship).

 Preliminary hearing process